 Jose Ma.
-Alberto D. Maningat
+Alberto D. Maningat 55 years old Filipino

 Born on September 11, 1968, has a degree in Manufacturing Engineering and Management from De La Salle University and a Master's degree in Business Management from the Asian Institute of Management.
 Mr. Maningat was previously connected with the investment banking groups of Investment and Capital Corporation of the Philippines and All Asia Capital and Trust Corporation.